DIY Projects -

 Q: Can I install this myself?

 A: Absolutely.
 Watch the installation video.
-Note: If you have a 3 in 1 fan, you must rewire the switch to ensure that the fan is always running when the heater is on.
+Note: If you have a 3-in-1 fan, you must NOT install a DRAFTSTOPPA over it.

 Q: Are there any things to watch out for?